 - Understanding Economic Institutions (Banks, Corporations, Cooperatives, Labor unions), Rules of the Game

 - The Role of Government in the Economy (Taxes, Externalities, Regulations)

 - Nature and Causes of Money (Valuation, Historical Development, Inflation)

 - Comparing Economic Systems (Market, Command, Traditional, Mixed)

 - Stocks and Investment Options (with simulation stock buying opportunity)

 There is an estimated 3-4 hours of work per week outside of the live class.

 Who should enroll?

-This class is recommended for 10th-12th graders.
+This class is recommended for students in grades 10-12.
 Eighth and ninth graders accepted if advanced in their studies and work ethic.
 The course is intended to fulfill the typical requirements for a half year high school level course.

 - High speed, broadband Internet